Overseas Qualification Competency Assessment Application

 Further information regarding the OET.

-Applicants are exempt from providing evidence of the Occupational English Test if they have an entry level Speech Pathology qualification conducted in English from a university in the United Kingdom, Canada, New Zealand, United States of America or the Republic of Ireland.
+Applicants are exempt from providing evidence of English Language Testing if they have an entry level Speech Pathology qualification conducted in English from a university in the United Kingdom, Canada, New Zealand, United States of America or the Republic of Ireland.

 Fee for migration skills assessment: The application fee of $1400 (Australian dollars) must accompany the application form.